nzyoka10/nzyoka10/README.md

 ### Jambo!
 I'm Eric 👋

-I'm a new Junior Full-Stack Developer from Kenya.
-I'm really into making cool websites and apps.
+I'm a new Junior developer from Nairobi, Kenya.
+I'm really into making cool websites and web applications.

 - 🔭 Right now, I'm learning a lot in a course.
 - 🌱 I'm getting good at using the `MERN Stack` for making websites.